Skip to content

-Understanding people’s experiences of exacerbations (The Exaqual study)
+Understanding people's experiences of exacerbations (Exaqual study)

 Exacerbations of COPD (when people’s symptoms get much worse than usual) are very distressing for patients and have long-term consequences for their health.
-Exacerbations also have a great effect on the people caring for these patients.

 We interviewed forty patients with COPD and seven carers from a variety of places in England to improve our understanding of how people feel about exacerbations, including their experiences, expectations and understanding of these events and how this may have changed since COVID-19.